xlc-dev/nova/www/src/docs/reference.md

 }
 ```

 Command defines a specific action the CLI application can perform.
 It includes metadata, flags specific to the command, and the action function.
-Commands named "help" or aliased "h" are reserved.
+Commands named &quot;help&quot; or aliased &quot;h&quot; are reserved.

----

 #### Methods

+<a id="showhelp"></a>
-### `ShowHelp` {#showhelp}
+#### `ShowHelp`

 ```go
 func (cmd *Command) ShowHelp(w io.Writer, appName string)